tonmoy998/Neovim-Coc-Lsp/README.md

 <h3 align="center">Neovim Coc LSP</h3>

 <p align="center">
-    An awesome combinations of plugins for you web development projects with html,css,bootstrap,javascript and php support.Extra bonus :Python,Lua
+    An awesome combinations of plugins for your web development projects with html,css,bootstrap,javascript and php support.Extra bonus :Python,Lua
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />